- 42nd Street

 In addition, the acting in this serial--save for Walthall's of course--

-as Sparks as he was as Slim in the brilliant First World War film
+as Sparks as he was as Slim in the classic First World War film

 The Big Parade.
-Unfortunately, Shadow would prove to be his last role
+(Unfortunately, Sparks would prove to be his last role

-as he, receiving less roles due to his thick Danish accent, would
+as he, receiving less parts due to his thick Danish accent, would

-commit suicide the next year--a victim of the
+commit suicide the next year--an apparent victim of the

 talkies).
 I am the worst at whodunits, but I was